Optic Neuritis

 • Predominant sex: female > male (3:1)

-• In both MS-associated and isolated monosymptomatic ON, the cause is presumed to be a demyelinating autoimmune reaction.
+• Cause is presumed to be a demyelinating autoimmune reaction.

-• Viral infections: measles, mumps, varicella-zoster, coxsackievirus, adenovirus, hepatitis A and B, HIV, herpes simplex virus, cytomegalovirus, SARS-CoV-2 (myelin oligodendrocyte glycoprotein [MOG] antibody-associated ON and myelitis in COVID-19) (1)
+• Viral infections: measles, mumps, varicella-zoster, coxsackievirus, adenovirus, hepatitis A and B, HIV, herpes simplex virus, cytomegalovirus, SARS-CoV-2 (MOGAD can be seen with COVID-19) (1)

-• Nonviral infections: syphilis, tuberculosis, meningococcus, cryptococcosis, cysticercosis, bacterial sinusitis, Group B Streptococcus, Bartonella, typhoid fever, Lyme disease, fungus
+• Nonviral infections: syphilis, tuberculosis, meningococcus, cryptococcosis, cysticercosis, bacterial sinusitis, Streptococcus B, Bartonella, typhoid fever, Lyme disease

 • Systemic inflammatory disease: sarcoidosis, systemic lupus erythematosus, vasculitis